tristann21/tristann21.github.io/_pages/Guides/linux 4 dummies.md

 * Easy Installation for Nvidia Drivers
 * Smart Background Updates

 Bazzite is one of the coolest distributions out there, made by my favorite people at [universal blue](https://universal-blue.org/).
-It's basically Fedora Kinoite, but built by people who game on Linux every day, and use this OS.
+It's basically Fedora Kinoite, but built by people who game on Linux every day using this OS.
 This is the best experience you will have when it comes to PC Gaming, period.

 However, I highly suggest checking out [protondb](https://www.protondb.com/) before switching over to Linux for gaming.
-This is a tool that lets you sign into your steam account, and check what games work on Linux and what games don't.
+This is a tool that lets you sign into your steam account, and check what games work and don't work on Linux.

-Sadly, while games not only run on Linux, but even better than on Windows nowadays; Companies who introduce anti-cheats into their multiplayer games will purposefully kick you out if they detect you're not on Windows.
+Sadly, even though Linux can run games better than on Windows, companies who implement anti-cheats into their multiplayer games will purposefully kick you out if they detect you're not on Windows.
 So it's best to check protondb before making the jump.

 ## Best for The Tinkerers